01732 808 626 info@thinkcbt.com

 How is Panic Disorder and Agoraphobia treated?

-Research shows that CBT is highly effective in the treatment of panic disorder and agoraphobia.
-The CBT treatment process involves the use of clinically validated techniques designed to change the automatic misinterpretation of bodily sensations and to gradually reduce safety seeking and avoidance behaviours.
+Research shows that CBT is highly effective in the treatment of Panic Disorder and Agoraphobia.
+The CBT treatment process involves the use of clinically-validated techniques designed to change the automatic misinterpretation of bodily sensations and to gradually reduce safety seeking and avoidance behaviours.
 These CBT techniques involve psychoeducation on the panic cycle, interoceptive and behavioural experiments to test assumptions about perceived dangers and graded exposure exercises to gradually undermine the anxiety reaction and build psychological flexibility.

 Panic attacks can also be associated with other psychological problems such as severe phobias and trauma.
-In these circumstances, we may augment cognitive behavioural therapy techniques with other evidence based approaches including EMDR.
+In these circumstances, we may augment cognitive behavioural therapy techniques with other evidence-based approaches including EMDR.

 Counselling and other passive forms of therapy are generally ineffective for Panic Disorder and Agorophobia.
 Some forms of counselling can make the problem worse by encouraging further introspection and internal focus.
 There are also therapists offering treatment without the required training or credentials.
 This includes basic online CBT training from spurious accreditation bodies, NLP and hypnosis.
 In some instances, therapists offer treatment having only attended training that takes a few weeks or days via a non-recognised or online training provider.

-Always ensure that your therapist is properly qualified and professionally accredited as a Cognitive Behavioural Psychotherapist when working with panic disorder and agoraphobia.
-We see many clients who have wasted significant time and money on ineffective therapies, before working with one of our professionally accredited CBT specialists.
+Always ensure that your therapist is properly qualified and professionally accredited as a Cognitive Behavioural Psychotherapist when working with Panic Disorder and Agoraphobia.
+We see many clients who have wasted significant time and money on ineffective therapies, before working with one of our professionally-accredited CBT specialists.

 Monitoring Your Panic Symptoms